Diamonds Are Forever (film): Casting

 George Lazenby was originally offered a contract for seven Bond films but declined and left after just one, On Her Majesty's Secret Service, on the advice of his agent Ronan O'Rahilly.
-Producers contemplated replacing him with John Gavin, though actors Clint Eastwood, Adam West, Burt Reynolds, Robert Wagner, Brett Halsey, Malcolm Roberts, and Ranulph Fiennes had also been considered; Eastwood, Reynolds, and West had stated that Bond should not be played by an American actor.
+Producers contemplated replacing him with John Gavin, although the actors Clint Eastwood, Adam West, Burt Reynolds, Robert Wagner, Brett Halsey, Malcolm Roberts, and Ranulph Fiennes had also been considered; Eastwood, Reynolds, and West had stated that Bond should not be played by an American actor, with West stating he was doing "something else" at the time.
+Reynolds would later regret the decision to turn it down, stating he "could have done that".
 Michael Gambon rejected an offer, telling Broccoli that he was "in terrible shape".
-Producers Albert R. Broccoli and Harry Saltzman wanted to cast Roger Moore, but he was busy filming The Persuaders!.
+The producers Albert R. Broccoli and Harry Saltzman wanted to cast Roger Moore, but he was busy filming The Persuaders!.
+The singer Tom Jones stated he was considered for the role, but Broccoli felt that he was too famous and people would not have believed him as Bond.

 Picker was unhappy with this decision and made it clear that Connery was to be enticed back to the role and that money was no object.
 When approached about resuming the role of Bond, Connery demanded the fee of $1.25 million.
 To entice the actor to play Bond once more, United Artists offered two back-to-back films of his choice.
 After both sides agreed to the deal, Connery used the fee to establish the Scottish International Education Trust, where Scottish artists could apply for funding without having to leave their country to pursue their careers.
 Since John Gavin was no longer in the running for the role, his contract was paid in full by United Artists.
 The first film made under Connery's deal was The Offence, directed by his friend Sidney Lumet.